 Board Meetings:

-AGM: 10 November 2022
+AGM: 14th November 2024

-Should you wish to address the board meeting on any matters pertaining to the CID geographical area, you are requested to make an appointment with the CID General Manager, Barbara Breedt, or the GSCID Office Administrator, Monique Daniels on 021 685 8185 by no later than three working days prior to the meeting in order for you to be afforded a time slot to address the Board members.
+Should you wish to address the board meeting on any matters pertaining to the CID geographical area, you are requested to make an appointment with the CID General Manager, Barbara Breedt, or the GSCID Office Administrator, Bronwin Benting on 021 685 8185 by no later than three working days prior to the meeting in order for you to be afforded a time slot to address the Board members.

 Address: 1 Waterford Mews, Century Blvd, Century City, 7441